zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  Saeed says, “If it gets out (if this news about this bad t hing is publicized – if people find out about it), we’ll get into even more trouble.”
 Notice “into,” the preposition, connected with “get.”
 “To get into trou ble” means to be in trouble, to go from not being in trouble to being in trouble.
 Saeed says, “And plus (meaning in addition), think of how many people would be hurt if we kept our mouths shut.”
 “To keep your mouth shut” means not to tell anyone, not to say anything to anyone else, to be quiet.
 This is something I have a gre at deal of difficulty doing: keeping my mouth shut.
 My wife tells me this almost every d ay!
 Saeed is worried that people will get hurt if they don’t tell  someone; he says, “Could we live with that?”
 “To live with” means to be able to t olerate something.
 It’s a phrasal verb meaning to put up with something, to be a ble to continue living your life.

 Becky says, “Maybe there is a way for us to protect our intere sts and still do the right thing.”
-“To protect your interests” means you ar e taking care of yourself, you are making sure you don’t get hurt.
+“To protect your interests” means you are taking care of yourself, you are making sure you don’t get hurt.
 She wants to pr otect herself, but she also wants to do the right thing.
 She says then, “Maybe  we could be anonymous whistleblowers.”
 “To be anonymous” means that no one kno ws your name, that no one knows who you are.
 So, you write a note to a gi rl you like but you don’t put your name on the note; the note is anonymous.
 I’m  not sure why you would do that; it seems kind of stupid to me.
 You, of course,  would want the girl to know your name.
 But, I suppose maybe you want to provide some mystery about your identity – it’s possible!

 Back to the story, Saeed says, “Don’t count on being able to remain anonymous.”
 “Don’t count on” means don’t rely upon, don’t depend u pon, it’s not for certain.
 Saeed says, “When this thing blows up, we’ll be in knee-d eep.”
 “To blow up” here means to become a major problem, to be a situatio n that will affect many different people in a bad way.
 “To blow up” has othe r meanings in English as a phrasal verb; those are in that Learning Guide we talke d about earlier.
 So, Saeed is saying, “When this thing blows up (when people find out about it and it becomes a big problem), we’ll be in knee-deep.”
 “To be in knee (knee) -deep” means to be heavily involved in something, you are very much  involved in it.
 Often, it’s a bad thing, but you could also say “I’m knee -deep in work this week,” I have so much work I can barely think, I’m heavily involved in  it.